 As the demand for bandwidth, new transmission media must be developed to meet the requirements of users.
 The latest in optical transmission media is called OM5 fiber.
-To help you use this advanced fiber to its greatest advantage, this paper describes the basis of OM5 fiber, and highlights the key differences with OM4.
+To help you use this advanced fiber to its greatest advantage, this paper describes the basis of OM5 fiber, and highlights the key differences with OM4 fiber.

+According to the ISO/IEC 11801, OM5 fiber specifies a wider range of wavelengths between 850nm and 953nm.
+It was created to support short wavelength division multiplexing (SWDM), which is one of the many new technologies being developed for transmitting 40Gb/s and 100Gb/s.
 In June 2016, ANSI/TIA-492AAAE, the new wideband multimode fiber standard, was approved for publication.
-And in October of 2016, OM5 was announced as the official designation for cabling containing WBMMF (Wide Band Multimode Fiber) by ISO/IEC 11801.
+And in October of 2016, OM5 fiber was announced as the official designation for cabling containing WBMMF (Wide Band Multimode Fiber) by ISO/IEC 11801.
 From then on, OM5 may be a potential new option for data centers that require greater link distances and higher speeds.

-Until recently, OM1 and OM2 fiber can no longer support 25 Gbps and 40 Gbps data transmission speeds, so OM3 and OM4 were the main choices for multimode fiber to support 25G, 40G and 100G Ethernet.
+Since OM1 and OM2 fiber can not support 25Gbps and 40Gbps data transmission speeds, OM3 and OM4 were the main choices for multimode fiber to support 25G, 40G and 100G Ethernet.
 However, it’s becoming more costly for optical fiber cable to support next-generation Ethernet speed migration as bandwidth requirements increase.
-At this time, the present OM5 extends the benefits of this multimode fiber in data centers.
-Here is the comparison between OM4 and OM5:
+Against such a background, OM5 fiber was born to extend the benefits of multimode fiber in data centers.

-What’ more, OM5 can support four SWDM channels, each carrying 25G of data to deliver 100G Ethernet using a single pair of multimode fibers.
+What’s more, OM5 cable can support four SWDM channels, each carrying 25G of data to deliver 100G Ethernet using a single pair of multimode fibers.
 Besides, it is fully compatible with OM3 and OM4 fiber.
 OM5 is available globally for installations in multiple enterprise environments, from campuses to buildings to data centers.
-In a word, OM5 is a better choice than OM4 on transmission distance, speed and cost.
+In a word, OM5 fiber is a better choice than OM4 on transmission distance, speed and cost.